SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 your profile, next to your bio!
 No response on this yet.

  5. (5)[Unconfirmed] NPC relationships ->
-Rather than just limiting relationships between players, why not allow them to have relationships with npc.
-Perhaps make the potential partner/s customizable?
+Rather than just limiting relationships between players, why not allow them to have relationships with npc (both genders).
+Perhaps make thepotential partner/s customizable?
 The partner's name (if unique) would still show up in the players bio/profile.
 No confirmation yet.

 - *Missions and Gamemodes (Raid included):*
 -